bonomani/devmon/docs/TEMPLATES.md

 outputFreqRow  : MATCH  : {outputName} /.*_Freq$/
 outputVaRow    : MATCH  : {outputName} /.*_VaN$/
 ```
-- `outputFreqRow` will contain s the indexes of outputName that matched the
+- `outputFreqRow` will contain the `indexes` of outputName that matched the
-  regular expression, e.g. 1,5,9,... as 'values'
+  regular expression, e.g. 1,5,9,... as `values`
-- `outputVaRow` will contain 2,6,10...
+- `outputVaRow` will contain 2,6,10... as `values`
 - There indexes start from 1

 To construct a table, use the chain transform to create repeaters using the